Limit theorems for the cubic mean-field Ising model: Acknowledgement

 \section{Acknowledgement}

 Two of the authors (P.C. and G.O.) thank Janos Kertész and Cecilia Vernia for insightful discussions on the topic.
 This work was partially supported by Gruppo Nazionale di Fisica matematica.
+The authors were partially supported by the EU H2020 ICT48 project Humane AI Net contract number 952026; by the Italian Extended Partnership PE01 - FAIR Future Artificial Intelligence Research - Proposal code PE00000013 under the MUR National Recovery and Resilience Plan; by the project PRIN 2022 - Proposal code: J53D23003690006.